Komalsai234/Semester-2-Projects/README.md

 from a sinusodial wave generated from Wein bridge Oscillator
 ### Computational Engineering Mechanics - 2
 - Interpret a Research Paper
-- Kinematic Analysis of a Four Bar Mechanism
+- Kinematic Analysis of a Four-Bar Mechanism